 It is also important to keep in mind that different students have different reinforcers; some students might react well to simple positive encouragement while others may respond better to receiving certain classroom privileges or responsibilities.
 Thus it is important to think of this method beyond just providing students with check marks and stars.
 Creative reinforcement techniques might be required to motivate certain students.

 One thing to be aware of is that only positive behaviors should be rewarded or reinforced.
-The key is to focus on the success and progress or students and how their actions result in beneficial outcomes.
-Of course, it is also important to consider how the method of reinforcement will eventually be phased out.
+The key is to focus on the success and progress of students and how their actions result in beneficial outcomes.
+Of course, it's also important to consider how the method of reinforcement will eventually be phased out.
 Typically, when students come to realize the broad effects of their positive behaviors, a physical or specified reward is no longer needed.

 Another common behavioral strategy is implementing structured routines.
 There are several different approaches teachers can use to create and maintain routines in their classrooms.
 These methods can be especially helpful for students who struggle with frustration, anxiety, and stress; exhibit oppositional or defiant behavior; and students who have difficulty completing assignments or engaging with lessons.
 Providing students with predictability and a schedule is also effective for students who are learning remotely, and may require additional structures to keep them engaged.

 Teachers can provide an entire class or small group with a daily schedule and cross off events as they occur.
 They can also provide individual schedules for students who are having difficulty with behaviors, emotions, or engagement.

 Predictability can help students self-regulate as well as understand what will be expected of them throughout the day.
 This method also works well with students who have difficulty transitioning from one activity to another.
 Some students may require reminders or other timers or signals to let them know ahead of time when they will be expected to move from one topic or lesson to another.

 ➡️ Related resource: Student Engagement: Why It’s Important and How To Promote It